Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

   - Do we send it somewhere else in their system?
   - Can they confirm the structure is the same?
   - Do we have the right connection details?

+### Stakeholder notices differences against source data
+- What results do we expect to see?
+- Understand what data is being compared - are the different sources supposed to be comparable?
+Are we looking at the same definitions?
+- Is this a recent change?
+What is correct in the past?
+- Does this happen across all segments?
+- Did anything change that could be the cause of it?
+- If that didn't answer it, consider whether it is a problem worth investigating - timebox an initial look into it.
+If it'll take more time, communicate and ask for importance first.
+- Look at our own data:
+  - Does the logic make sense?
+I.e. is the logic used the correct logic to answer the question at hand?
+  - Is our data correct?
+I.e. can we show it does what it's supposed to do, accurately? (no duplicates, etc.)
+- Compare the outcome between sources at a low granularity
+- It's possible that data is captured differently between different tools.
+- Sometimes, we simply don't know why something happens.
+And that should be okay too.

 ## Changing important models
 - Be clear on timelines with stakeholders: clarify that something is priority + when you expect to be able to show something